tobywerthan/ENCE_3501_VLSI_2023/Lab1/README.md

 <dl><dd><h3>Simulations</h3> <a name="vdivSim"></a></dd></dl>
 <dl><dd><dl><dd>
 <p>
 The simulation of the schematic passed 5V through the input of the circuit.
 A successful simulation is determined by the voltage value of the output, which would ideally be 1.667V.
-The icon generated from the original schematic was used in this simulation, which implemented the circuit as a "black box".
+The icon generated from the original schematic was used in this simulation, this implemented the circuit as a "black box".
 </p>
     <p align="center">
   <img width="300" height="400" src="https://github.com/tobywerthan/ENCE_3501_VLSI_2023/assets/55803740/d89cf0c0-1a84-491f-a73e-bec12c26fac1">